In 1996,

 written for them.

-The World Wide Web was a big anonymous place in 1997, perfect for
+World Wide Web was a big anonymous place in 1996, perfect for

 “Twirl,